 Data protection law allows us to use personal information for our genuine and legitimate reasons as long as we respect your rights and freedoms.
 This lawful basis for using your information is called ‘legitimate interests’.
 When we rely on our legitimate interests as the legal basis for processing your personal information for the purposes set out above, we will carefully consider and balance any possible effect this may have on you and your rights.

-Regulatory assessment: certain details in your information may suggest that you are likely to become financially vulnerable and we may need to help you.
+Regulatory assessment: certain details in your financial information may suggest that you are likely to become financially vulnerable and we may need to help you.
 This financial information may include credit checks or details of income which can be obtained from open banking data.

 If we, or a fraud prevention agency, decide that you present a fraud or money-laundering risk:

 You have rights relating to automated decision-making, including the right to request a review of any automated decision made about you.
 If you want to know more or to request a review, please contact us using the details set out in the ‘Contact us’ section.